Prompt Estimation from Prototypes for Federated Prompt Tuning of Vision Transformers: Proposed Method: Prompt Estimation from Prototypes- Federated Prompt Tuning ( )

 We define $\textit{sim}(\mathbf{p},\mathbf{q}) = \frac{\mathbf{p}^\intercal \mathbf{q}}{ {\lVert \mathbf{p} \rVert} {\lVert \mathbf{q} \rVert}}$.

 $\tau$ is the hyper-parameter and $\delta^c_k$ is the prior probability of the class $c$ at the client $k$.
 This can be obtained by computing the empirical label distribution.
-Class Prior availability is assumed in the works such as~\cite{lee2022preservation}
+Availability of such class prior information is a common assumption in the works such as~\cite{lee2022preservation}

 The final scores ${{s}}^c_{i,l-1,k}$ are obtained as